What Is DEET And How Does It Repel Bugs

 The most significant benefit of DEET is its capability to repel potentially disease-carrying insects including ticks, mosquitoes, fleas, and biting flies.
 Lyme disease (transmitted by deer ticks), La Crosse encephalitis virus (transmitted by mosquitoes) and West Nile virus are caused by these insects.
 These diseases can cause severe health issues or even death in the case of encephalitis.

-The Centers for Disease Control and Prevention (CDC) suggest the use of insect repellents when outdoors.
+The Centers for Disease Control and Prevention (CDC) suggest the use of insect repellents when out-of-doors.
 Studies indicate that it repels ticks for about 2-10 hours and mosquitoes from 2-12 hours which depends on the concentration of DEET in the product.

 Disadvantages of DEET